issaceee/isaac-vault/Readings/Lecture Notes/PRE1W2 Metre.md

 > **Mini-Essay — The Ethics of Attention**
 >
 > To scan a poem is to listen ethically.
 Each beat demands awareness, each variation invites judgment.
 The discipline of metre cultivates what Simone Weil would later call *attente* — the patience of listening.
-In this way, poetic rhythm teaches an ethics of reading: to measure, to attend, to care.
+In this way, poetic rhythm teaches an ethics of reading: to measure, to attend, to care (Eliot 1856).

 ---